microsoft/BotBuilder-Samples/experimental/generation/readme.md

 # Dialog Generation

 The Bot Framework has a rich collection of conversational building blocks, but creating a bot that feels natural to converse with requires understanding and coordinating across language understanding, language generation and dialog management.
-To simplify this process and capture best practices, we have created the [bf-generate][bf-generate] plugin for the [bf clitool][bf].
+To simplify this process and capture best practices, we've created the [bf-generate][bf-generate] plugin for the [BotFramework CLI tool][bf].
-The generated dialogs make use of event-driven adaptive dialogs to support a rich and evolving set of capabilities including:
+The generated dialogs make use of event-driven adaptive dialogs with a rich and evolving set of capabilities including:

 - Handle out of order and multiple responses for simple and array properties.
 - Add, remove, clear and show properties.